motetpaper/pinyintable-sdk/README.md

 Also, you can combine the individual pinyin table syllables to create words and phrases and/or to support other software packages.

+The purpose of this project (specifically) is to provide precise control over pinyin sound generation on Google Cloud TTS.

+If you use Chinese characters as input, the output Hanyu Pinyin sounds may vary.
+In other words, the approach that uses Chinese characters is essentially trial-and-error, due to multiple factors, such as tone sandhi (two or more characters spoken together sound may sound different) or dialect.

+This project is designed to provide you with the correct pinyin sound, with the correct tone, based on your input and service request -- every time.

 > **NOTE:**
-> ***This repo is designed for monosyllabic speech synthesis only.*** Tone sandhi means that tones may change based on combinations (e.g. when spoken *ni3hao3* becomes *ni2hao3*).
-Thus, you probably want to use actual Chinese characters as TTS input, and allow Google to provide you with the correct tone changes.
+> ***This repo is designed for monosyllabic pinyin speech synthesis only.*** Tone sandhi means that tones may change based on combinations (e.g. when spoken *ni3hao3* becomes *ni2hao3*).
+Thus, you probably want to use actual Chinese characters as TTS input, and allow Google to provide you with the correct tone changes for two or more syllables.

 You can use a **pinyintable** for:
   + Pinyin text-to-speech services